Abbby1007/Danish_The_Explorer/README.md

 Play Able Link: https://abbby1007.itch.io/danish-the-explorer

 How to Play:
--Use arrow keys to move left, right, up and down -press "e" to attack the donut wizards
+*Use arrow keys to move left, right, up and down -press "e" to attack the donut wizards
 -your health regenerates every 5 seconds